 The Company recognizes that transactions between the Company and any of its directors or executive officers can present potential or actual conflicts of interest.
 Accordingly, as a general matter and in accordance with the Company's Code of Business Conduct and Ethics, it is the Company's preference to avoid such transactions.
 Nevertheless, the Company recognizes that there are circumstances where such transactions may be in, or not inconsistent with, the best interests of the Company.
 The Company and the audit committee review all relationships and transactions in which the Company and such related persons are participants on a case-by-case basis.
-In performing such review, consideration is given to (i) the nature of the related person's interest in the transaction,

-(ii) the material terms of the transaction, (iii) the significance of the transaction to the related person or the Company, and (iv) other matters deemed appropriate.
+In performing such review, consideration is given to (i) the nature of the related person's interest in the transaction, (ii) the material terms of the transaction, (iii) the significance of the transaction to the related person or the Company, and (iv) other matters deemed appropriate.

 Crown Crafts Infant Products, Inc., a wholly-owned subsidiary of the Company ("CCIP"), employs Gary Freeman, who is the spouse of Nanci Freeman, the President and Chief Executive Officer of CCIP.
 Mr. Freeman serves as Vice President - Warehousing and Distribution of CCIP.
-Mr. Freeman's base salary as of the end of fiscal year 2010 was \$143,964, and he earned a bonus for fiscal year 2010 in the amount of \$8,423.
+Mr. Freeman's base salary as of the end of fiscal year 2011 was \$149,723, and he did not earn a bonus for fiscal year 2011.
 The compensation paid to Mr. Freeman is commensurate with that of his peers.